JohanLokna/DeNovoProteinsPairsGNN/README.md

-# DeNovoProteinsPairsGNN
+# De Novo Generation of Protein Pairs Using Graphical Neural Networks

+Bachelor Thesis Project

+Author:         J. Lokna <br />
+Supervisors:    C. Zhang and T. Lemmin <br />
-A framework for de novo generation of interacting protein pairs using graphical neural networks
+Objective:      To a framework for de novo generation of interacting protein pairs using graphical neural networks.